-1 What are Renewable Energy Sources?
+1 What Are Renewable Energy Sources?

 Renewable energy sources (often referred to as RES) include wind, hydro (water/tidal) and solar power, as well as biomass, biogas and geothermal energy.
-These sources of energy are low or zero carbon and therefore, offer a more sustainable alternative to traditional fossil fuels (i.e. coal, oil and gas).
-The development of RES is important for various reasons, including meeting EU Member-State and pan-European carbon reduction targets, encouraging growth in low carbon innovation, goods and services and contributing to energy security of supply across Europe.
+These sources of energy are low or zero carbon and therefore offer a more sustainable alternative to traditional fossil fuels (i.e. coal, oil and gas).
+The development of RES is important for various reasons, including meeting EU Member States' and pan-European carbon reduction targets, encouraging growth in low carbon innovation, goods and services, and contributing to energy security of supply across Europe.

-2 What is the Status Review of Renewable Energy Support Schemes in Europe?
+2 What Is the Status Report for Renewable Energy Support Schemes in Europe?

 The CEER Status Review aims to provide an overview of the current national support schemes which are in place in CEER member countries to encourage the deployment of RES.
-CEER used a questionnaire, circulated to all the National Regulatory Authorities for energy in its member and observer countries, posing questions on the different ways that their country provides support for renewable energy.
+CEER used a questionnaire, circulated to all the National Regulatory Authorities for energy in its member countries, posing questions on the different ways that their country provides support for renewable energy.
 This report is published biennially to reflect changes in national RES support schemes in a timely manner.
 The report includes information on the coverage and cost of the support schemes in member countries and on a weighted average basis across Europe.

-3 How do RES support schemes work?
+3 How Do RES Support Schemes Work?

-The purpose of support schemes is to encourage the take-up and deployment of renewable electricity generation, which is beneficial compared to traditional fossil-fuel-fired generation for reducing emissions that cause climate change.
+The purpose of support schemes is to encourage the take-up and deployment of renewable electricity generation.
 Some renewable technologies are not yet cost-competitive with more traditional, established technologies, hence financial support is used to support the 'maturing' of these technologies until they reach a point where they can compete alongside more established generation.
 Support schemes support an ambitious RES deployment target in the EU (at least 32% of energy by 2030).

-4 What is the impact on energy customers?
+4 What Is the Impact on Energy Customers?

-RES policies, including support for renewables, can affect consumers in a number of ways, notably through direct impacts on the electrical system (additional grid development, new suppliers and RES-sourced electricity products), as well as through overarching environmental and social benefits (employment, new market opportunities).
-In most cases, the costs of achieving the agreed objectives will ultimately be borne by end-users (energy consumers), either by passing them on through electricity prices or by directly adding them to electricity bills.
+RES policies, including support for renewables, can affect consumers in a number of ways notably through direct impacts on the electrical system (additional grid development, new suppliers and RES sourced electricity products), as well as through overarching environmental and social benefits (employment, new market opportunities).
+In most case, the costs of achieving the agreed objectives will ultimately be borne by end-users (energy consumers), either by passing them on through electricity prices or by directly adding them to electricity bills.